yukio708/gfarm-http-gateway/server/README.md

 >   - Prohibited for production use (exposes unencrypted HTTP to all network clients).
 >
 > `--host 0.0.0.0`:
-> This makes the gateway listen on all interfaces inside the container.
+> This makes gfarm-http-gateway listen on all interfaces inside the container.
 Which interfaces are exposed externally is then controlled by the -p option above.

 #### 5. Stop containers

-To stop the gateway, press `Ctrl + C` if it's running in the foreground.
+To stop gfarm-http-gateway, press `Ctrl + C` if it's running in the foreground.
 If you ran it in the background (with `-d`), stop it with:

 ```bash